Wuvist/sgx3000/Financial Econometrics proposal WW.md

 # 2. Overall introduction

+SGX was formed on 1 December 1999 as a holding company.
+The share capital of some former exchange companies, namely Stock Exchange of Singapore (SES), Singapore International Monetary Exchange (SIMEX) that was founded in 1984 and Securities Clearing and Computer Services Pte Ltd (SCCS).
+SGX is ASEAN's second largest market capitalization after Indonesia Stock Exchange at US$585.97 billion as of September 2023.

+Fun fact: SGX has one of the longest trading hours - 09:00am - 12:00pm 01:00pm - 05:00pm

+Currently, there are 1384 securities tranding on SGX, including 587 stocks, 69 ETFs, and 41 REITs(including 6 business trusts).

+We managed to crawl price history of 712 securities from Yahoo Finance up to 2000-01-01.

 # 3. The characterizes of Singapore equity market

+* List different type of securities on SGX, and their brief introduction

 ## 3.1 High Dividends

+SGX gives significant dividends to investor.
+We could re-estimate STI if no dividends are given like NASDAQ(Most tech firms don't give dividends).

 ## 3.2 Accessibility and Connection (DY)